dchooyc/predf/README.md

 We basically let each mouse test a sip from one different bottle each

+Then we wait 3 hours to see if any mouse has a reaction

 We repeat this until a mouse shows a reaction to the poison then that bottle is the poisonous one

 This will not take more than ((127/8) + 1) * 3 hrs = 16(Because it was a floor division) * 3 hrs = 48 hrs